-NJ Misidentification & Wrongful Conviction Lawyer
+NJ Misidentification and Wrongful Conviction Lawyer

 Eyewitness identifications often play an extremely important role in criminal trials, but suggestive police conduct during photo array and lineup procedures can sometimes taint the results, and factors such as stress, viewing conditions, and memory decay can also decrease the reliability of eyewitness evidence.